node-red-contrib-json-to-mqtt 1.1.0

 4. Parent Object

-Creates ONE message per object containing all primitive values.
-Stops at objects that contain only primitive values instead of creating individual messages for each field.
+Creates ONE message per object containing all its primitive values, instead of creating individual messages for each field.
 This preserves the complete context of related values in a single message.

 Topic: home/sensors/0